-All CCDC community members, including students, faculty, staff, and visitors, are encouraged to report all crimes and public safety related incidents to local law enforcement agencies in a timely manner.
+All community members of the College, including students, faculty, staff, and visitors, are encouraged to report all crimes and public safety related incidents to local law enforcement agencies in a timely manner.

-To report a crime or an emergency on CCDC campus, dial 911.
+To report a crime or an emergency on campus, dial 911.
 To report a non-emergency security or public safety related matter, contact your DCSA at the email address or phone number included in this report.